midnightntwrk/midnight-architecture/apis-and-common-types/teci/README.md

 The `context` is an `Array(_)`, with the following entries, in order:

 1. A `Cell` containing the 32-byte aligned current contract's address.
-2. A `Map` from `CoinCommitment` keys to 64-byte aligned Merkle tree indicies, for all newly allocated coins.
+2. A `Map` from `CoinCommitment` keys to 64-bit aligned Merkle tree indicies, for all newly allocated coins.
-3. A `Cell` containing the block's 64-byte aligned seconds since the UNIX epoch approximation.
+3. A `Cell` containing the block's 64-bit aligned seconds since the UNIX epoch approximation.
-4. A `Cell` containing the block's 32-byte aligned seconds indicating the maximum amount that the former value may diverge.
+4. A `Cell` containing the block's 32-bit aligned seconds indicating the maximum amount that the former value may diverge.
+5. A `Cell` containing the blocks's 32-bytes hash.

 This list may be extended in the future in a minor version increment.